1982–83 Kentucky Wildcats men's basketball team

 The 1982–83 Kentucky Wildcats men's basketball team represented University of Kentucky in the 1982–83 NCAA Division I men's basketball season.
 The head coach was Joe B. Hall and the team finished the season with an overall record of 23–8.
+Kentucky was invited to the 1983 NCAA Tournament as a #3 seed.
+After wins vs Ohio and Indiana the Wildcats advanced to the Elite 8 vs their arch rivals the Louisville Cardinals.
+Kentucky would go on to lose 80–68 and for the 5th straight season fail to reach the Final Four.